everly02/Q-A-app/README.md

-# Q-A-app
-this is my personal project, a q&amp;a app, allow user to ask and answer questions, and ask AI chatbot for help
+a simple Q and A app, used AI technology